 - Sit down with them each night and go over their homework together.
 This way, you can help them identify any areas that are giving them trouble and offer advice on approaching assignments or tests.

 - Create a dedicated space for doing homework.
 It should be quiet and free from distractions like TV and video games.
 Ask your middle schooler to turn off their phone during study time.
+For tips on setting up a home study environment, see How to Create an Amazing Home Study Space for Your Tweens.

 - Encourage them to take breaks every 20 minutes or so.
 Breaks will help them stay focused and avoid burnout.